Key Takeaways

 - Export controls apply to military goods, dual-use items, and sanctioned destinations

-- Processing time: SIELs take 20-60 days; OGELs are immediate after registration
+- Processing times vary: 15-40 working days for imports; SIELs take 20-60 days for exports; OGELs are immediate after registration

 - Penalties for unlicensed trade include fines, confiscation, and potential imprisonment